auth0/docs/articles/support/reset-account-password.md

 ---
+title: How to Reset Auth0 Account Passwords
-description: How to reset your Auth0 account password
+description: How to reset Auth0 account passwords for users of the Auth0 service.
+Specifically, helps Auth0 users reset their password to regain access to the Auth0 Dashboard.
 crews: crew-2
 topics:
     - support